Parsa3323/AdvancedArmorStands/README.md

     z: 0
 ```
 > [!IMPORTANT]
-> Modify `itemInHandMaterial` to any valid Minecraft material.
+> Modify `itemInHandMaterial` to any valid Minecraft material (on your minecraft version).

 > [!NOTE]
 > Players can create as many types as they want (e.g., up to 80 types), but they must change the names and </br> each type can be used in the game using the `create` command